OSheaCian/osheacian.github.io/_pages/about.md

 🧑 I'm a Teaching Fellow in Economics at Trinity College Dublin, and hold a PhD and MSc. in Economics from the University of Limerick.

-📜 My research interests focus on the interactions between the public and private sectors to provide public services.
+📜 My research interests focus on the economics of public service provision, including nationalisation, municipalisation, government procurement, privatisation, and public-private partnerships.

-📚 My teaching interests involve a variety of subjects from the economics of the public sector to economic maths, statistics and econometrics.
+📚 My teaching experience includes a wide variety of subjects from the economics of the public sector to economic maths, statistics and econometrics.

 # Selected Experience

 ## 💻 Research Experience

-I have extensive experience in conducting independent research using both qualitative and quantitative methods.
-I am currently a member of the P4 (Privatisation and Public-Private Partnerships) Research Cluster at the Kemmy Business School, University of Limerick, where I research the governance and performance of Ireland's Public-Private Partnership (PPP) Sector.
+My research areas focus on the economics of public service delivery.
+This research area is at the intersection of economics, public policy, public administration, and legal theory.
+I am affiliated with the P4 (Privatisation and Public-Private Partnerships) Research Cluster at the Kemmy Business School, University of Limerick, where I  published research on the governance and performance of Public-Private Partnerships.

-I currently have three peer reviewed works (with another currently under review 🤞) from my PhD thesis.
-My current work focuses on the hazards of contracting, and on the impact of contractor failure on public sector projects.
-I have also served as peer reviewer in both economics and public administration.
+I have four peer reviewed works from my PhD thesis including my most recent ABS 4 publication in Public Administration.
+My current work is focuses on the hazards of contracting, including the impact of COVID-19 and contractor failure on public works projects.

-Feel free to visit my [Google Scholar](https://scholar.google.com/citations?user=ODInC3MAAAAJ&hl=en&oi=sra) for more information.
+Feel free to visit my [Research Section](/publications/) or [Current Projects Section](/portfolio/) for more information.

 ## 🎓 Teaching Experience